Recommended tire pressure for Porsche 718 Boxster tires.

 How to reset tire pressure warning light for Porsche?

 To reset tire pressure monitoring system for Porsche, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Porsche?
+What is recommended winter tire pressure for Porsche?

 Recommended winter tire pressure for Porsche is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 Porsche tire inflation will decrease with lower outside temperatures, so make sure to check Porsche tire pressure during winter months regularly to keep Porsche tires properly inflated in the winter.